shruti-neophyte/Java-CyberCafe/README.md

 # Java-CyberCafe
-This is automated cyber cafe management system Project which makes it very easy for administrator to search details.
 CYBER CAFÉ MANAGEMENT SYSTEM
 This is automated cyber cafe management system Project in Java it makes it very easy for administrator to search details.
 Also it time allotment is done very efficiently and it provides fast service in term of the bill calculation and time management.
 This therefore is very advantageous to both administrator and user.
 Drawbacks of Manual System: